laurentperrinet/laurentperrinet.github.io/content/talk/2022-06-14-mir-symposium/index.md

 - inproceedings
 publishDate: '2022-06-16T11:51:41.890310Z'
 subtitle: ''
-tags: ["efficient-coding", "event-based-vision", "foveation", "neuromorphic-hardware", "saccades"]
+tags: ["neuromorphic-computing", "primary-visual-cortex", "motion-perception", "eye-movements"]
 title: Contributions of neuroscience to the detection and localization of objects in visual inputs
 ---